 Your garden is an extension of your living space where you can relax, entertain, and enjoy a quiet oasis.
 When planning your garden areas, consider sunlight, soil, drainage, water access, and existing land features or hardscapes.
-Plan your planted areas and hardscapes first, then add in water features, containers, accent pieces, and statuary
+Plan your planted areas and hardscapes first, then add in water features, containers, accent pieces, and statuary.

 Tips on Gardens

-- Smaller containers generally require more watering.
+- Smaller containers generally require more watering

-- Add preservatives to wood containers to minimize rotting.
+- Add preservatives to wood containers to minimize rotting

-- For fragrant gardens, plant sage, lavender, rosemary (evergreens with blue flowers in spring) or Mexican orange blossom.
+- For fragrant gardens, plant sage, lavender, rosemary (evergreens with blue flowers in spring), or Mexican orange blossom.

 - Mix color schemes, leaf types, and flowers.
-Try hues in the same family or contrast them.
+Try hues in the same family or contrast them

-- Avoid voles, rabbits, and deer by fencing gardens in or use plants deer dislike like daffodils or brunnera.
+- Avoid voles, rabbits, and deer by fencing gardens in or use plants deer dislike like daffodils or brunnera

-- Keep seating areas away from flowers where curious bees might be visiting!
+- Keep seating areas away from flowers where curious bees might be visiting

 Plants can be spiky, round, upright, flat, oval, or arching.
 Some plants thrive together but read plant tags to ensure small plants requiring direct sunlight aren’t overshadowed by oversized plants.
-Tall plants offer privacy, while climbing plants and flowers are visually appealing.
+Tall plants offer privacy while climbing plants and flowers are visually appealing.
 Consider star jasmine with white flowers.

 Soil and Growing Conditions

 In optimal growing conditions, plants grow quickly, produce healthy roots, and withstand attacks from disease and insects.
 Test soil conditions or change the soil.
 Ensure plants can survive wintertime.
-Gardens with ample winter sun won’t see huge temperatures drops.
+Gardens with ample winter sun won’t see huge temperature drops.

 Containers, Statuary, and Accent Pieces

 For container gardening, plastics, terra cotta, and metal are non-porous and hold soil moisture so roots can breathe.
 Ensure drain holes aren’t blocked or roots will rot and die.
 Place containers near porches or windows.
 If grouping containers, urns can outline doorways or windows.
 Use similar containers near patios, deck corners, or outdoor stairs.
-Statuaries like animals, religious figures, angels, or babies can personalize gardens or add sundials and weathervanes, or decorative stones.
+Statuaries like animals, religious figures, angels, or babies can personalize gardens or add sundials and weathervanes, or decorative stepping stones.

 Ultimately, decorating your outdoor space with fountains, planters, and gardens can be exciting.
 For more ideas, contact Garden-Fountains for help with a Seaside garden or DIY project.
 Garden-Fountains offers the finest selection in planters, statuary designs, and the best home fountains.
 Contact Garden-Fountains today!